Lean Hogs Brokers 2024

 Generally speaking, when something is trading for below its price of production, that is one part of making a good deal or trade.
 “Value investing” applies to all aspects of trading.
 Nonetheless, when something is cheap, it can remain cheap for an elongated period.

 There can be an abundance of inventory or supply coming on the market.
 Traders could also be anticipating that costs will be lower in the future.
 This is common in commodity markets as suppliers figure out new ways of producing more cheaply.
-For instance, improvements in hydraulic fracking technology have lowered oil prices at the margin.
-Some US producers can be profitable at all the way down to $40 per barrel, which was unheard of a decade ago.

 Moreover, there could be a drop in demand from substitution away to a new good or a lack of broader economic demand (i.e., recession).
 Lower real (inflation-adjusted) interest rates are generally supportive of commodities, as they help to keep economic and credit conditions healthy.
 Most commodities are sensitive to economic health given they typically serve as industrial or corporate inputs.

-Understanding any individual commodity market involves breaking down whatever the commodity is into its individual parts.
 We know that a piglet is relatively cheap and that the vast bulk of the cost of developing a lean hog to market is in the price of the feed.

-So we need to understand the following:
+So traders should understand the following:

-– how much the feed costs
+- How much the feed costs

-– what the feed to weight conversion factor is
+- What the feed to weight conversion factor is

-– how much a hog weighs when brought to market
+- How much a hog weighs when brought to market

-– any supplementary costs (shelter, medical costs, transportation fees – which are normally fairly minor for large commercial farming operations where most hogs are developed)
+- Any supplementary costs (shelter, medical costs, transportation fees – which are normally fairly minor for large commercial farming operations where most hogs are developed)

-– the number of pounds included per trading contract
+- The number of pounds included per trading contract

-– what the feed cost translates per contract, and
+- What the feed cost translates per contract, and

-– what conversion factor to apply in order to get to the final contract price to form a rough basis for its fundamental value
+- What conversion factor to apply in order to get to the final contract price to form a rough basis for its fundamental value

 What kind of secondary or tertiary effects will there be?
 If lean hog prices get too high, what kind of substitution effects might we see on other markets, such as feeder cattle or live cattle?